Since our founding by Harry E. Rosedale in 1926, the name Monrovia has been synonymous with plants that Grow Beautifully.

 85-Year Commitment to Excellence

 We replaced our original green metal containers with our identifiable moss-green plastic pots – not only proving better for plants, but safer for gardeners.
-Today, the Monrovia pot assures shoppers that they have found a Distinctively Better plant.
+Today, the Monrovia pot assures shoppers that they have found a plant that will Grow Beautifully.

 Harry E. Rosedale started Monrovia with an uncompromising dedication to quality, value and service.
 In the company’s yearly catalog, Mr. Rosedale consistently wrote about Monrovia’s allegiance to our customers and helping their businesses thrive and grow.
 We were the first nursery to develop an exclusive sales force and the first grower to ship plants across the country.